inmagik/react-rocketjump/website/docs/reducer.md

 slug: /reducer
 ---

-Every RjObject has it's own internal state described by a reducer
+Every RjObject has its own reducer that describe its internal state and how this state changes in response of actions.

 ### Default reducer

 If you don't specify anything the default reducer crafted when creating a RjObject has this state shape: